An 11 night exploration of the unique and remote Northern Australian coastline that few have experienced.

 Details: Length 35 metres, Beam 13 metres, Speed 13 knots, Draught 2.5 metres, Tonnes 730, Cabins 27, Passengers 44, Crew 12

-Facilities: Air-conditioned public areas, Sundeck, Comprehensive reference library, Phone and fax facilities, Lecture lounge, Limited laundry facilities, Fully stocked cocktail bar, Gift shop.
+Facilities: Air-conditioned public areas, Sundeck, Comprehensive reference library, Modern dining room, Phone and fax facilities, Lecture lounge, Limited laundry facilities, 2x fully stocked cocktail bars, Gift shop, WiFi (limits and fees apply).

 Expeditions: The "Explorer" is a specially designed aluminium excursion vessel used for the majority of the excursions.
 This vessel has high horsepower engines and will accommodate all passengers at one time.
 The "Explorer" is used for landings and for extensive exploration of rivers and tributaries.
 For your added convenience and comfort, the "Explorer" is equipped with an awning and toilet.